- Drug Overdose Prevention Program Guidelines for Implementation

 Drug Overdose Responders will be strongly encouraged to report all use and any loss of their kits to the Program's Official Designee or designee, HCP, or affiliated prescriber.
 It is the goal of the Overdose Prevention Program that there is an accurate accounting of prescribed and distributed medications.

 Drug Overdose Responders will receive naloxone kits as needed based on the policies and procedures established by the Enrolled Drug Overdose Prevention Program.
-All drug Overdose Responders must be current in their training requirements before receiving their initial naloxone kit or replacement kits.

 Storage of Naloxone